 Clemson University landed in the middle of a media frenzy in June 2009, when an institutional researcher presented a session at a professional conference indicating the myriad ways in which the university was attempting to raise its ranking into the top 20.
 Needless to say, the university denied many of the allegations leaked by one of their own but were not able to articulately refute all of the unethical charges of manipulation against them.

 Class size is another interesting proxy for quality.
-Smaller class sizes clearly give students more opportunity for interaction with the professor and their fellow students, but this factor, too, can be manipulated.
-Clemson (and to be sure, they’re not alone) allegedly manipulated class size by increasing the size of classes already over 50 students and manipulating the number with fewer than 20 students to more closely align to standards.
+Smaller class sizes clearly give students more opportunity for interaction with the professor and their fellow students.
+But, this factor, too, can be manipulated.
+Clemson (and to be sure, they’re not alone) allegedly manipulated class size by increasing the size of classes already over 50 students.
+Clemson also manipulated the number with fewer than 20 students to more closely align to standards.
 Another school is rumored to decrease their class size for the semester in which data is collected and then to increase it again for the alternate term.